Low regularity error estimates for the time integration of 2D NLS: Analysis of the exact solution

 From the existence and uniqueness, we get the maximal solution in a standard way. \end{proof}

 The next step will be to study the projected equation \eqref{p}.

-\begin{theorem} Let $u_{0}\in H^{s_{0}}$ for some $s_{0}>0$ and $u \in X^{s_{0},b_{0}}(T)$ for any $T\in (0, T^*)$ the solution of \eqref{n} given by Theorem \ref{theoexist}.
+\begin{theorem} Let $u_{0}\in H^{s_{0}}$ for some $s_{0}>0$ and $u \in X^{s_{0},b_{0}}(T)$ for any $T\in (0, T^*)$ the solution of \eqref{n} given by Theorem~\ref{theoexist}.
 Then there exists $\tau_{0}>0$ such that for every $\tau \in (0, \tau_{0}]$, there exists a unique solution $u^\tau$ of \eqref{p} which is also defined on $[0, T]$ and such that $u^\tau \in X^{s_{0}, b_{0}}(T)$.
 Moreover, we also have that

-for some $C_{T}$ independent of $\tau$ for $\tau \in (0, \tau_{0}].$ \end{theorem}
+for some $C_T$ independent of $\tau$ for $\tau \in (0,\tau_0].$ \end{theorem}

 \begin{proof} The existence part for $u^\tau$ is very easy.
-Indeed from the smoothing effect of the projection $\Pi_{\tau}$ and the conservation of the $L^2$ norm, we get that \eqref{p} is globally well-posed in $L^2$ and the obtained solution is actually $C^\infty$.
+Indeed from the smoothing effect of the projection $\Pi_{\tau}$, \eqref{p} can be seen as an ordinary differential equation on $L^2$ and thus by the conservation of the $L^2$ norm, we get that \eqref{p} is globally well-posed in $L^2$ and the obtained solution is actually $C^\infty$.
 The difficult part is then to prove the uniformity in $\tau$ of the estimates \eqref{diffutau} on $[0, T]$.
-Let us set $v= u- u^\tau$, we shall first prove that for $\tau$ sufficiently small, $ v $ is uniformly bounded in $X^{s_{0}, b_{0}}(T)$.
-Since $ u \in X^{s_{0}, b_{0}}(T)$ by assumption, this will give the second part of \eqref{diffutau}.
+Let us set $v= u- u^\tau$, we shall first prove that for $\tau$ sufficiently small, $v$ is uniformly bounded in $X^{s_0, b_0}(T)$.
+Since $ u\in X^{s_0,b_0}(T)$ by assumption, this will give the second part of \eqref{diffutau}.
 By easy algebraic computations, we get that $v$ solves

 where